DUO DYNAMICS1 of 15

-So to help you figure out the twisted history of Marvel's green goliath, here's a primer that lists twelve of the most unique twists in the Hulk/Banner.
-Of course, there have been other Hulks and Hulk-like beings, but they can be covered in a separate piece.
+So to help you figure out the twisted history of Marvel's green goliath, here's a primer that lists twelve of the most unique twists in the Hulk/Banner relationship – including these latest developments.

 But a few weeks after the G-bomb test first mutated Banner, a change happened.
 The creature's skin went from gray to green.
 He also spoke more primitively, as if it were becoming more difficult to form thoughts.
 Very soon afterward, the Hulk was finally captured by the U.S. military in #3 and was shot into space, in the hopes that he'd be gone forever.
 His friend Rick Jones was able to guide the capsule back to Earth, but not before the creature travelled through the Van Allen radiation belt, causing his mutation to progress even further.